-The identified median employee received \$47,320 of base pay.
-We then calculated the median employee's annual total compensation on the same basis that we used to calculate the total compensation of our Named Executive Officers set forth in the Summary Compensation Table, which added \$1,265 consisting of matching contributions made by the Company under the 401(k) Plan for the 2018 fiscal year and overtime.
+The identified median employee received \$47,320 of base pay in fiscal 2019.
+We then calculated the median employee's annual total compensation on the same basis that we used to calculate the total compensation of our Named Executive Officers set forth in the Summary Compensation Table, which added \$1,265 to the median employee's base pay consisting of matching contributions made by the Company under the 401(k) Plan for the 2018 fiscal year and overtime.
 Thus, our median employee's annual total compensation was \$48,585.